What is Ballistic Glass? Which Solutions Protect Windows Best?

 Ballistic Glass Options

-It’s essential to understand the difference between the various products on the market that can sometimes be described as having ballistic glass qualities.
+You must understand the differences between the various products on the market that people sometimes describe as having ballistic glass qualities.

 Laminated Glass

-This type of glass is layered with a combination of PVB or resin interlayers to make it less susceptible to shattering.
-While it can enhance security and protect a building’s occupants from dangerous shards, it is generally not viewed as bullet-resistant.
-Like a car windshield, the lamination keeps the glass together after it has been penetrated, but it is unlikely to support a bullet from entering a building.
+This type of glass uses layers of PVB or resin interlayers to make it less susceptible to shattering.
+While it enhances security and protects a building’s occupants from dangerous shards, most experts do not consider it bullet resistant.
+Like a car windshield, the lamination holds the glass together after penetration, but it rarely stops a bullet from entering a building.

 Ballistic Window Film